mehassanhmood/Dungeons-And-Dragons/README.md

 # Dungeons-And-Dragons
-A very simple game using : HTML, CSS, JavaScript
+- A very simple game using:
+   1. HTML
+   2. CSS
+   3. JavaScript